cbohara/spark_def_guide/README.txt

 				SQL query on DataFrame returns another DataFrame createOrReplaceTempView
 				make DataFrame into a table or view
+	Execution
+		1. Write DataFrame/SQL code
+		2. If valid code, Spark converts to Logic Plan Resolved logical plan > optimized logical plan
+		3. Spark transforms Logic Plan to Physical Plan checking for optimizations along the way
+		4. Spark then executes the Physical Plan (RDD manipulations) on the cluster

 DataFrame
 	distributed table like collection with well defined rows and columns